quarter-on-causality/quarter-on-causality.github.io/_pages/home_challenges.md

       <div id="call-papers" class="panel-collapse collapse in" data-parent="#cfp">
         <div class="panel-body">
           <p>
-	    <span style="font-weight:500;">Submission:</span> We invite authors to submit unpublished papers of any length between 2 and 6 pages, excluding references.
+	    <span style="font-weight:500;">Submission:</span> We invite authors to submit papers of any length between 2 and 6 pages, excluding references.
 All submissions must be in English, in PDF format, following the ACM two-column format.
 Suitable LaTeX and Word templates are available from the ACM website: <a href="https://www.acm.org/publications/proceedings-template" target="_blank">https://www.acm.org/publications/proceedings-template</a>.

       Authors should submit their papers via EasyChair <a href="https://easychair.org/conferences/?conf=funcausal2023" target="_blank">https://easychair.org/conferences/?conf=funcausal2023</a>.</p>
       <p>